10-3-pursuit/10-3-resources/README.md

 1. [Miscellaneous Videos](miscellaneous-videos.md) - miscellaneous videos including 'Leveraging Your Learning with ChatGPT' and 'How To Google Like a Pro' newsletters

+### [Project Tools & Assets](project-tools) - tons of assets and tools for you to use to develop your web applications

 ### Projects & Lab Videos & Demos

 1. [DOM MANIPULATION VIDEOS - Address Book](address-dom-manipulation.md) - step by step videos to use HTML, CSS & JS DOM Manipulation to build an address book of contacts.